Dec1mo/Vietnamese-Address-Parser/README.md

 ## Acknowledgments <a name = "acknowledgments"></a>
 + I have developed ner_data_parser module, which can transform data to train the ner model.
-+ This source code is messy and i'm looking forward to refactoring it in the future.